nicklockwood/iCarousel/README.md

 Return the number of items (views) in the carousel.

-	- (UIView *)carousel:(iCarousel *)carousel viewForItemAtIndex:(NSUInteger)index;
+	- (UIView *)carousel:(iCarousel *)carousel viewForItemAtIndex:(NSUInteger)index reusingView:(UIView *)view;

 Return a view to be displayed at the specified index in the carousel.
-Unlike UITableView, there is no dequeuing system for iCarousel item views, but you should ensure that each time the `carousel:viewForPageAtIndex:` method is called, it returns a new view instance, as returning multiple copies of the same view may cause display issues with the carousel.
+The `reusingView` argument works like a UIPickerView, where views that have previously been displayed in the carousel are passed back to the method to be recycled.
+If this argument is nil, you can set its properties and return it instead of creating a new view instance, which will slightly improve performance.
+Unlike UITableView, there is no reuseIdentifier for distinguishing between different carousel view types, so if your carousel contains multiple different view types then you should just ignore this parameter and return a new view each time the method is called.
+You should ensure that each time the `carousel:viewForPageAtIndex:` method is called, it either returns the reusingView or a brand new view instance rather than maintaining your own pool of recyclable views, as returning multiple copies of the same view for different carousel item indexes may cause display issues with the carousel.

 The iCarouselDataSource protocol has the following optional methods:

 	- (NSUInteger)numberOfPlaceholdersInCarousel:(iCarousel *)carousel;

 Returns the number of placeholder views to display in the carousel.
 Placeholder views are intended to be used when the number of items in the carousel is too few to fill the carousel width, and you wish to display something in the empty space.
 They move with the carousel and behave just like any other carousel item, but they do not count towards the numberOfItems value, and cannot be set as the currently selected item.
 Placeholders are hidden when wrapping is enabled.
 Placeholders appear on either side of the carousel items.
 For n placeholder views, the first n/2 items will appear to the left of the item views and the next n/2 will appear to the right.
-You can have an odd number of placeholders, in which case the carousel will be asymmetrical. **Note: the behaviour for placeholders has changed since version 1.2.x - the number of placeholders value now refers to the total number, not the number on each side.**
+You can have an odd number of placeholders, in which case the carousel will be asymmetrical.

-	- (UIView *)carousel:(iCarousel *)carousel placeholderViewAtIndex:(NSUInteger)index;
+	- (UIView *)carousel:(iCarousel *)carousel placeholderViewAtIndex:(NSUInteger)index reusingView:(UIView *)view;

 Return a view to be displayed as the placeholder view.
-As with the regular item views, you must return a unique view instance for each call to `carouselPlaceholderView:` to avoid display issues. **Note: the protocol and behaviour for placeholders has changed since version 1.2.x - they are no longer mirrored, so it is possible to provide visually distinct views for each placeholder.**
+Works the same way as `carousel:viewForItemAtIndex:reusingView`.
+Placeholder reusingViews are stored in a separate pool to the reusingViews used for regular carousel, so it's not a problem if your placeholder views are different to the item views.

 	- (NSUInteger)numberOfVisibleItemsInCarousel:(iCarousel *)carousel;